w3c/wai-media-guide/sign-languages.md

   previous: /design-develop/media/transcribing/
   next:     /design-develop/media/player/

 footer: >   # Translate all the words below, including "Date:" and "Editor:".
+   <p>...
+Photo of signing person by Jordan Nicholson for [Disability:IN](https://disabilityin.org/best-practices/disability-stock-photography/).</p>

 ---